 3. A faster way to find a location

-If your objective is to start a business in a mall or shopping center, you can get approved for rent because the established franchise brand has been known to attract a lot of customers.
+If your aim is to start a business in a mall or shopping center, you can get approved for rent because the established franchise brand has been known to attract a lot of customers.

 In case you’re intending to begin a food truck or stall, the location will not be an issue because franchisers ordinarily require only a small space.